-If at all possible, don't respond at all.
-Internet "trolls" are people who often try to "wind-up" public figures on purpose to get a reaction.
-It is best to not "feed the trolls" by ignoring the post.
+If at all possible, do not respond at all.
+Internet 'trolls' are people who often try to antagonise public figures on purpose to get a reaction.

-If it clear that the person is a serious, concerned member of the public then a suitably non-confrontational reply may be appropriate.
-Remember that you remain a representative of the Council online and should not do or say anything that you wouldn't do face-to-face or in a letter.
+If it is clear that the person is a serious, concerned member of the public then a suitably non-confrontational reply may be appropriate.
+Remember that you remain a representative of the Council online and should not do or say anything that you would not do face-to-face or in a letter.

-If the post is potentially defamatory or illegal then it should be reported to the site administrators and/or the police.
+If the post is potentially defamatory or illegal, then it should be reported to the site administrators and/or the police.